April 25-30, 2017

 One adult advisor must attend for every five (5) student delegates.
 This policy is in place to ensure proper supervision and management of conference activities.
 All advisors are required to assist with a competitive event.
 Additionally, the adult advisor must assist with supervision of the delegates, by conducting room checks after curfew.

 All hotel reservations MUST be made through Michigan DECA.
 Parents and family members are welcome to stay with Michigan DECA in our assigned hotel, but they are considered part of the Michigan delegation, so they must also register for the conference and pay the registration fee.
 They will need to be included on the chapter’s registration form and adhere to the same deadlines.
-Our assigned hotel is the Renaissance Nashville Hotel.
-The address is 611 Commerce Street, Nashville, Tennessee 37203
+Our assigned hotel will be announced in March.

 Only Michigan DECA members who qualified at the State Conference in their competitive event, selected members attending the Leadership Academies, along with incoming and outgoing state officers, are eligible to attend at the International Career Development Conference.